 Is coconut oil good for baby hair?

-Most sources recommend that you leave the oil in the child’s hair no more than 30 minutes.
+Most sources recommend that you leave the oil in the child’s hair for no longer than 30 minutes.

 Is hair gel safe for my baby?